ruanjonker/cassandra_playroom/README.md

 *Reaper is running with the `memory` backend, so it will lose all data when the container is restarted.*

-Metrics are collected through the `DataStax MCAC` java agent (injected as a JAR on each cassandra node).
+Metrics are collected through the `JMX Exporter form Prometheus` java agent (injected as a JAR on each cassandra node).

 Config files for for the different components can be found in the `config`